Skip to content

 def rotate(self, node: TreeNode | None) -> TreeNode | None:

-"""Perform rotation operation to restore balance to the subtree"""
+"""Perform rotation operation to restore balance to this subtree"""

 balance_factor = self.balance_factor(node)